yishn/acinoprst/README.md

 # acinoprst
-A simple outliner synchronizing with Gist.
+A simple outliner.
 This is a work in progress.